 Statement of Faith

 This section is not intended to be an exhaustive Bible study on each of these subjects but a summary in plain language of what will be taught in these vital areas.
 The Primary Doctrines are ones that all members in good standing must affirm and uphold while the Secondary Doctrines are ones that, while we will gladly hold fellowship with members of differing traditions, we will teach faithfully.
-All members in good standing agree not to teach contrary to any of our secondary doctrines in their disciple-making efforts but to defer to the pastors in areas of disagreement.
+All members in good standing agree not to teach contrary to any of our doctrines in their disciple-making efforts but to defer to the pastors in areas of disagreement.

 PRIMARY DOCTRINES

-*The following doctrines are either necessary for salvation or of such good and necessary consequence from the text of Scripture that, while one may be saved without understanding these doctrines, he cannot be saved while denying them.
+*The following doctrines are either necessary for salvation or of such good and necessary consequence from the text of Scripture that, while one may be saved without understanding these doctrines, one cannot be saved while denying them.

 Eternal Life

 God desires to spend eternity with us in heaven.
 The problem is that heaven is a perfect place, and we are not perfect people.
-So if He were to let us in, He would be compromising His perfection.
+So, if He were to let us in, He would be compromising His perfection.
 But God offered a solution.
 The solution God instituted was to give sinners a gracious gift too great to earn with their polluted works.
 This gift of grace was His own Son who took on humanity while maintaining His deity, entering into our life of suffering and temptation, and carving a path of godliness through it, something no one had ever been able to perfectly do before.
 We believe in Jesus’ active obedience (meaning that He lived a life of perfect submission to God the Father with absolutely no sin) and in His passive obedience (meaning He accepted all the suffering and death that the Father assigned to Him).
-Having accomplished the perfect human life, He then took that life and offered it to God the Father on behalf of those who could not do so for ourselves.
+Having accomplished the perfect human life, He then took that life and offered it to God the Father on behalf of those who could not do so for themselves.
 Jesus Christ stepped forward as the representative for a new humanity which would be seen as righteous under the covering of perfection that He presented to the Father.
 The sinless perfection of Christ has a natural result which is eternal life since death no longer applies as there is no sin to which it must be applied.
-So all who are under the covering of Christ inherit eternal life through the work of Christ, who is the gracious gift of God for us.
+So, all who are under the covering of Christ inherit eternal life through the work of Christ, who is the gracious gift of God for us.

 This righteousness and eternal life is applied to the account of sinners when we simply trust in Christ to provide it for us.
 Through faith, we are saved.